 When you’re functioning as the general contractor—or even working with a general contractor—you have to spell out every part of the plan, and never assume everyone is up to speed.
 Someone we know had a contractor demo the wrong bathroom.

-Bottom line: No one cares about the details like you do, so never hesitate to overcommunicate the “obvious.”
+Bottom line: No one cares about the details like you do, so never hesitate to over-communicate.

-3. Your prized possessions are another person’s trash: Label what stays and what goes where.
+3. Your prized possessions are another person’s trash: label what stays.

 What you consider charming—a stained glass transom, original wallpaper, an old hall light—your crew may assume is being replaced.
 So make sure you are clear about what’s staying put.
 And take the time to spell out what goes where.